-This is our second day in Hong Kong and the top two tourist attractions that highlighted our trip are the The Peak and Hong Kong Disneyland.
+This is our second day in Hong Kong and the top two tourist attractions that highlighted our trip are The Peak and Hong Kong Disneyland.
 I was so elated to get back.
-But as much as I want to frolic on rides and attractions in Disneyland again, I will only bring my office mates here for I will explore other notable places in the city which I did not visit yet.
+But as much as I want to frolic on rides and attractions in Disneyland again, I will only bring my office mates here for I will explore other notable places in the city that I did not visit yet.
 I will spend another worthy escapade with my two friends, Dayleen and Amie who are both working in the city.

 Our yesterday’s visit in Macau and to the prime attractions of Tsim Sha Tsui of Hong Kong at night had been crammed with adventure.
 For my second day in the city, I was again so excited for I will be riding the double-deck tram and the Peak Tram.
 And lastly, I will be exploring Disneyland, alone.
 Sounds scary?
 It’s not!
 (I guess so, hehehe).

 Day Leen and I woke up early, took a quick shower and set out hurriedly to Shau Kei Wan MTR Station to avoid the long queue at the Peak Tram Lower Terminus.
 We alighted at Admiralty Station and settled for breakfast at KFC.
 As promised by my new friend, she will let me experience a ride in a double-deck tram right after we eat.
 And I was pretty much excited to the highest level.